Feng Yuxiang: Conversion to Christianity

 Feng, like many young officers, was involved in revolutionary activity and was nearly executed for treason.
 He later joined Yuan Shikai's Beiyang Army and with the help and advice of Chinese diplomat Wang Zhengting, converted to Christianity in 1914, being baptized into the Methodist Episcopal Church.

 Feng's career as a warlord began soon after the collapse of the Yuan Shikai government in 1916.
 Feng, however, distinguished himself from other regional militarists by governing his domains with a mixture of paternalistic Christian socialism and military discipline.
 He forbade prostitution, gambling and the sale of opium and morphia.
+Unlike most of the warlords who favored elaborate, gaudy uniforms, Feng often liked to dress as a common soldier in order to show his sympathy for his men.
 From 1919 he was known as the "Christian General".

 In 1923 British Protestant Christian missionary Marshall B. Broomhall said of him:

 The contrast between Cromwell's Ironsides and Charles's Cavaliers is not more striking than that which exists in China to-day between the godly and well-disciplined troops of General Feng and the normal type of man who in that land goes by the name of soldier ...
 While it is too much to say that there are no good soldiers in China outside of General Feng's army, it is none the less true that the people generally are as fearful of the presence of troops as of brigand bands.

 He was reputed to have liked baptizing his troops with water from a fire hose.
 However, no such incident is mentioned in Sheriden's detailed biography, or in Broomhall's account.
 Both Broomhall and Sheriden say that baptism was taken very seriously and that not all of Feng's troops were baptized.
 Journalist John Gunther, in his 1939 book Inside Asia, specifically denied that such mass baptisms took place.